-Nordic defense co-operation includes Denmark, Finland, Iceland, Norway and Sweden.
-Illustration.
+The Nordic Defence Cooperation includes Denmark, Finland, Iceland, Norway, and Sweden.
+Illustration

 The Nordic countries have a long tradition for working closely together.
-This includes within the area of defence and security policy.
-The Nordic defence cooperation (NORDEFCO) encompasses all of the Nordic countries, i.e. Denmark, Finland, Iceland, Norway, and Sweden, and primarily takes place within the framework of NORDEFCO (Nordic Defence Cooperation).
+This includes the area of defence and security policy.
+The Nordic Defence Cooperation encompasses all of the Nordic countries, i.e. Denmark, Finland, Iceland, Norway, and Sweden, and primarily takes place within the framework of NORDEFCO (Nordic Defence Cooperation).

-2019 marks the tenth anniversary for the foundation of NORDEFCO, which was established in 2009, with the aim of bringing together a range of separated collaborative forums (NORDAC, NORDCAPS and NORDSUP).
+NORDEFCO was established in 2009 with the aim of bringing together a range of separated collaborative fora (NORDAC, NORDCAPS and NORDSUP).
 The Nordic Defence Cooperation has evolved significantly in recent yearswith the Russian annexation of the Crimea in 2014 became as a significant turning point for NORDEFCO.
 In light of the recent changes to the European security situation following the Russian invasion of Ukraine in the beginning of 2022, the Nordic Defence Cooperation has intensified significantly, including within operations, training and exercises, as well as within capability development.
-Substantial results and progress have been made within a wide range of areas, which all together strengthen the defence capabilities of the Nordic countries as well as the regional security and stability in the region.
-The Nordic defence cooperation is an important priority for Denmark, and it adds on essential value to the broader international defence cooperation within e.g. the UN, NATO, and the EU.
+Substantial results and progress have been made within a wide range of areas, which strengthen the defence capabilities of the Nordic countries over all as well as the regional security and stability in the region.
+The Nordic Defence Cooperation is an important priority for Denmark, as it adds essential value to the broader international defence cooperation within e.g. the UN, NATO, and the EU.

-Another significant result from 2017 is the agreement on increased radar data sharing, which aims to create an overview of activities in the Nordic and Baltic region.
+Another significant result from 2017 is the agreement on increased radar data sharing (NORECAS), which aims to create an overview of activities in the Nordic and Baltic region.
 Given the increasing unpredictability and complexity of the regional security situation in recent years, an enhanced and combined picture of the security situation in the region is of great importance.
-In addition to this agreement, there have been established secure and direct communication channels between the Nordic countries, which means that classified conversations and videoconferences can be held in a closed communication system.
+In addition to this agreement, secure and direct communication channels have been established between the Nordic countries, which allows for classified conversations and videoconferences to be held in a closed communication system.
 This is a unique feature within international defence cooperation.
-Lastly, a lot has happened within defence capability cooperation, where the Nordic countries a looking to acquire a common Nordic combat uniform by 2022.
+Lastly, a lot has happened within defence capability cooperation, where the Nordic countries are looking to acquire a common Nordic combat uniform in 2022.

 The shared Nordic interest in strengthening the security in the Nordic neighbourhood is reflected in the ambitious political goals for the cooperation.
-In November 2018, the Nordic defence ministers signed ”Vision 2025”, which sets out the political framework and ambitions for the defence cooperation in the Nordic region towards 2025 through some general guidelines along with 16 specific goals.
+In November 2018, the Nordic ministers of Defence signed the ”Vision 2025”, which sets out the political framework and ambitions for the defence cooperation in the Nordic region towards 2025 through general guidelines along with 16 specific goals.
 Vision 2025 raises the ambition of the Nordic defence cooperation by stating that it should apply not only in peacetimes but also in the event of a crisis or conflict.
-The aim is, among other things, to make NORDEFCO a platform for close political dialogue, information sharing, and, if possible, the coordination of common Nordic positions on possible crisis situations.
+The aim is, among other things, to make NORDEFCO a platform for close political dialogue, information sharing, and, if possible, coordination of common Nordic positions on possible crisis situations.

-In the face of a growing threat from terror, cyber, and hybrid challenges, Vision 2025 assesses that there is a need for a closer cooperation within all of these areas.
-Moreover, the aim is to strengthen the inter-operability, deterrence, and cooperation on total defence in the Nordic region.
+In the face of a growing threat from terror, cyber, and hybrid challenges, Vision 2025 assesses finds the need for a closer cooperation within all of these areas.
+Moreover, the aim is to strengthen the inter-operability, deterrence, and cooperation on the common defence in the Nordic region.

-The ambition with the strengthening of the Nordic defence cooperation extends beyond the Nordic region.
-Thus, it is a stated ambition in the vision to strengthen the Nordic-Transatlantic partnership, and to further develop cooperation and dialogue with the Baltic countries.
-This includes within capacity-building, where the Nordic and Baltic countries together have developed a program with a special focus on Georgia, which provides a framework for increasing the cooperation and dialogue.
+The ambition for the strengthening of the Nordic defence cooperation extends beyond the Nordic region.
+Thus, it is a stated ambition in the vision to strengthen the Nordic-Transatlantic partnership and to further develop cooperation and dialogue with the Baltic countries.
+This includes capacity building, where the Nordic and Baltic countries have developed a shared program with a special focus on Georgia, which provides a framework for increasing the cooperation and dialogue.